Have fun seeing if you can re-tell parts of the Easter story in similar locations to where the Biblical events took place.

 Now, I’m not suggesting going to Israel, although that would be a pretty cool field trip!
-No, I’m meaning the types of places in which different parts of the Easter story occurs, such as a garden, an upper room, a hill, another garden, a place where the dead are buried, a locked room, a lake, a road.
+No, I’m meaning the types of places in which different parts of the Easter story occur, such as a garden, an upper room, a hill, another garden, a place where the dead are buried, a locked room, a lake, or a road.

 You could make copies of the different parts of the story and put them in envelopes with the ‘address’ of where you have to be to share this part of the story together.
 Introduce the concept to your family and invite them to think of when you might be able to share each part of the story.
 Don’t worry about reading it in order.
-As long as you’re all vaguely families with the overall story, ask someone to do a quick recap of what’s happened so far and plunge into the story.
+As long as you’re all vaguely familiar with the overall story, ask someone to do a quick recap of what’s happened so far and plunge into the story.

 You could choose 2 or 3 of these and give the envelopes to families to do together during the weeks and weekends running up to Easter.

 I’d recommend using the Contemporary English Version of the Bible (CEV) for children 4+ as it reads out loud really nicely, which is what you’ll be doing with it.